python/devguide/triage/triaging.rst

   "Projects" fields.
 * You might also leave a brief comment about the proposed next action needed.
   If there is a long message list, a summary can be very helpful.
+* Finally, you can set the `triaged` label (unless you want other triagers to take a look).

 Note: some of these fields can only be set/edited by core developers.